Cainor/Shlack-C2/README.md

 Shlack = Shell + Slack

 ## Features
-1. Traffic is HTTPS encrypted, using Slack crtificate.
+1. Traffic is HTTPS encrypted, using Slack's crtificate.
-2. Your IP can only be tracked by Slack team.
+2. Your IP can only be tracked by Slack's team.
 3. Supports Windows and Linux OS.
 4. Supports multiple targets by creating a new channel for each target.